sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/revision.md

-What is DP
+**What is DP? **

 Dynamic programming is a technique for solving a complex problem by breaking into a collection of simpler subproblems, solving each subproblem just once, and then storing their solutions to avoid repetitive computations.

 It is mainly an optimization over plain recursion.
 Wherever we see a recursive solution with repeated calls for the same inputs, we can optimize it using Dynamic Programming.
 This simple optimization reduces time complexities from exponential to polynomial.

-For example:
+**For example:**

 Finding Fibonacci numbers-

-Recursion:
+**Recursion:**

     int fib(n){

                 if(n<=1) return n;